 Segments.
 We have two primary operating segments - Term Life Insurance and Investment and Savings Products.
 The Term Life Insurance segment includes underwriting profits on our in-force book of term life insurance policies, net of reinsurance, which are underwritten by our life insurance company subsidiaries.
 The Investment and Savings Products segment includes retail and managed mutual funds and annuities distributed through licensed broker-dealer subsidiaries and includes segregated funds, an individual annuity savings product that we underwrite in Canada through Primerica Life Canada.
 In the United States, we distribute mutual fund and annuity products of several third-party companies.
-We also earn fees for account servicing on a subset of the mutual funds we distribute.
+We also earn fees for transfer agent recordkeeping functions and non-bank custodial services that we provide for certain mutual funds products we distribute.
 In Canada, we offer a Primerica-branded fund-of-funds mutual fund product, as well as mutual funds of well-known mutual fund companies.
 These two operating segments are managed separately because their products serve different needs - term life insurance income protection versus wealth-building savings products.